Rosemary Wyse: Education

-Wyse graduated from Queen Mary University of London in 1977 with a Bachelor of Science degree in Physics and Astrophysics and obtained her PhD in Astrophysics in the Institute of Astronomy at the University of Cambridge in 1983.
+Wyse graduated from Queen Mary University of London in 1977 with a first-class Bachelor of Science degree in Physics and Astrophysics and obtained her PhD in astrophysics in the Institute of Astronomy at the University of Cambridge in 1983.
 Bernard Jones was her academic advisor.

 Career

 Wyse conducted postdoctoral research at Princeton University and the University of California Berkeley.
 Her work has primarily been in the fields of galactic formation, composition and evolution.
+In addition to her research career, Wyse served as the first female President of the Aspen Center for Physics from 2010 to 2013, and served as a Trustee from 2006 to 2010.